-Given optimal line of sight, peak to peak, all BC link Radio models can transmit at a range of up to 6 miles.
-Transmit range is often dependent on the terrain you are in as interference with line of sight will reduce the range.
+Given an optimal line of sight, peak to peak, all BC Link radio models can transmit at a range of up to 6 miles.
+Transmit range is often dependent on the terrain you are in as interference with the line of sight will reduce the range.
 A really thick batch of trees, rock bands, walls, or other obstructions will reduce the transmit range.
-The BC Link radio transmits at a max power of 1watt (BC Links) and 2watts (BC Link 2.0) whereas UHF/VHF radios can transmit up to 5watts so the range of the BC Link and those of UHF/VHF radios greatly differ.
-However, BC Link radios do get an overall better range than comparable FRS/GMRS radios like those made by Motorola, Cobra, etc. From BCA Staff experience, we have never experienced any issues with range during normal ski tour outings.
+The BC Link radio transmits at a max power of 1 watt (BC Link 1.0) and 2 watts (BC Link 2.0) whereas UHF/VHF radios can transmit up to 5 watts so the range of the BC Link and those of UHF/VHF radios greatly differ.
+However, BC Link radios do get an overall better range than comparable FRS radios like those made by Motorola, Cobra, etc. From BCA Staff experience, we have never experienced any issues with range during normal ski tour outings.
 Mechanized travel can run into range issues but as long as you test your radios and realize how the terrain you are in can affect the transmit range then it is not an issue to stay connected and avoid range issues while in the field.

 Yes.
-BC Link radios are FRS/GMRS radios meaning they transmit on the same family band frequencies that are consistent with other two-way radio manufacturers like Cobra, Motorola, etc.
+BC Link radios are FRS radios meaning they transmit on the same family band frequencies that are consistent with other two-way radio manufacturers like Cobra, Motorola, etc.

 On which frequencies do BC Link two-way radios work?

-VHF radio frequency range does not include that of the frequencies programed on the BC Link.
-Meaning that, it is not possible to communicate from VHF radios to the BC Link and vice versa.
-While you cannot program the BC Link to frequencies outside the provided family ban GMRS/FRS frequencies to those available on a UHF radio, you can program a UHF radio to the GMRS/FRS frequencies utilized by the BC link to communicate.
+VHF radio frequency range does not include that of the frequencies programmed on the BC Link.
+Meaning that it is not possible to communicate from VHF radios to the BC Link and vice versa.
+While you cannot program the BC Link to frequencies outside the provided family band FRS frequencies to those available on a UHF radio, you can program a UHF radio to the FRS frequencies utilized by the BC link to communicate.
 See the above frequencies (MHz) and corresponding channels on the BC Link.